 Comparison is the true thief of joy.
 In our Social Media worlds, we compare now more than ever before and therefore hold ourselves in contempt for not being as epic as someone else.
 But how will you ever understand your truth and your strengths if they can't even accurately challenge someone else's?
 What you see ISN'T what you get.
 There will always be someone better than you and there will always be someone worse off than you, no matter what.
 You'll never be able to see yourself in the honest glory that you are if you constantly repeat to yourself,

 "I don't have that," "I don't look like that," "I can't travel like him," "They got promoted and I didn't," "They make way more money than I do," "How are they getting paid for drinking a smoothie?"

 Your path is completely different from everyone else's.
 I know it's easier said than done, but if you expect your track to perfectly align with someone else's, you're not setting yourself up to win.
 Allow yourself a unique, healthy and abundant journey from start to finish.
 Forego badgering harmful thoughts into your head.
 Get off Social Media and read an inspirational book.
 Do more of what makes you truly happy and use it to find a work-life balance.
 Find gratitude no matter how difficult it may seem and remember that this chapter won't last forever.
 You're always on to bigger and better things.

 If you want to read more about what you truly have to offer, read The Originals by Adam Grant.

-This book will prove to you why the most successful people you’ve ever heard of, weren’t born with some magical gene that transcended them into fame and fortune.
+This book will prove to you why the most successful people you've ever heard of.
+They weren't born with some magical gene that transcended them into fame and fortune.
 They were just like you and me.